finos/legend/docs/concepts/legend-concepts.md

 Functions are used to derive new values from existing values using various operations.

-### Customized Function
+### Customized function

 Defining a customized function allows you to re-use transformation logic as part of your mappings or services.

 [Define a function](../tutorials/studio-define-function.md).

 ### Function editor

 _Coming soon._

-## Generation specification
+## Generation Specification

-Generation specification lets you specify the file and model generation elements that you want to run as part of your build.
+Generation Specification lets you specify the file and model generation elements that you want to run as part of your build.

 [Generate models and files](../tutorials/studio-file-generation.md)